 As Veterans Day approaches on November 11, 2017, Massachusetts employers, particularly those with 50 or more employees, may want to review with managers of veterans the requirements of the Home Act in terms of time off to participate in Veterans Day activities, and ensure their payroll and employment practices comply with the law’s requirements.

-Mark Burak has specialized in the representation of employers in labor and employment matters for nearly 25 years.
+Mark Burak has specialized in the representation of employers in labor and employment matters for over 25 years.
 Mr. Burak’s practice focuses on defending employers in state and federal courts and before administrative agencies.
 Mr. Burak has successfully handled cases involving virtually the entire spectrum of employment related laws, with a particular emphasis on discrimination laws and wage/hour matters.
 He has tried several cases successfully to conclusion and obtained dismissals or...